katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 ![lineplot](../fig/lineplot.png)

+Note how we always call our axes object `ax` together with a method (function) like `legend` to add additional things to the plot.
+This way we can also define axis labels, customise position and labels of axis ticks, add titles, add text and a lot more.

 > ## Challenges
 >
-> 1. Can you add a y_label and a x-label?
+> 1. Can you add a y-label and a x-label?
 > 2. Add a title!
 > 3. Can you change the scale of the y-axis to a log-scale?
 {: .challenge}